 - Joint clinical studies with other St. Elizabeth's Medical Center departments (e.g., orthopedics, oncology and radiology) and other multidisciplinary pain management centers

 Application information and other questions regarding the pain management fellowship program may be directed to:

 St. Elizabeth's Medical Center

 736 Cambridge St., CMP 2A

 Boston, MA 02135-2997

 The pain management trainee in the Pain Management Program at St. Elizabeth's Medical Center will gain a rich experience in the evaluation and management of acute, chronic, cancer, and non-cancer pain in the adult patient in both inpatient and outpatient settings.

 As described previously, the trainee plays a major role as a consultant to other specialties.
 Primary care physicians and specialties such as neurology, neurosurgery, orthopedics, and oncology provide the majority of requests for consultations.

 Selection process for pain management trainees

-Applications start day is May 1, 2015 and the deadline is August 31, 2015.
-July 2016 applicants are required to submit the following by mail or email.
+Applications start day is April 1 and the deadline is August 31.
+Applicants are required to apply through ERAS only.